PedroNogacz/conversor-2esp/README.md

 ## Hardware layout

 - **Sender (Arduino Uno + W5500 Ethernet shield)**: Generates Modbus commands.
 Periodically sends commands via Ethernet to the first ESP32.
+The shield already contains the W5500 chip, so no separate module is required for the Uno.
 - **First ESP32-WROOM-32 + W5500**: Receives Modbus commands from the Arduino over the local network.
 It relays them over a direct serial connection to the NodeMCU board and can also send data back to the sender.
 - **NodeMCU ESP8266 + W5500**: Communicates with the ESP32 over that serial link.
 It forwards Modbus frames to the PC as DNP3 and also accepts DNP3 frames from the PC to be returned to the sender.
 - **PC**: Runs the DNP3 master application.